Skip to main content

 One of the populations we researched with were newly qualified social workers.
 We were particularly interested in their experience of completing the Assessed and Supported Year in Employment.

-Although thousands of newly qualified social workers join the workforce every year.
-They are busy and recruiting them for research is challenging.
+Although thousands of newly qualified social workers join the workforce every year, they are busy and recruiting them for research is challenging.
 This meant we were at risk of gaps in our sample.
 Therefore, missing important insights or creating non-representative findings.

 Two examples of potential sample bias in our recruitment were: